 EU free movement of labour

-The first main area of impact is on agribusinesses which rely on EU migrant labour.
+The first main area of impact is on agribusinesses that rely on EU migrant labour.
 In the EU, currently, labourers can move between the rest of the Union and the UK with no visas.
 It is reported that 95% of all berries picked on UK farms are by non-UK labourers.
 Once Brexit takes effect, movement will be more difficult for these workers and it is expected that the number of seasonal farm labourers will drop dramatically.
 It seems to have already begun, even though we haven’t left yet – last year, it was reported that many seasonal labourers had snubbed the UK, with farms being almost a third short of workers in September.

 To avoid more instances of fruit being left to rot in the fields, farms will have to rely on non-EU labourers, unless the UK government gets a deal on farm labourers with the EU.
 Frictionless movement between the UK and the EU is essential to the continued use of seasonal labourers from EU countries.